kcz17/docs/docs/index.md

 ### Next Steps

-Visit the [Configuration](configuration.md) to learn how to enable logging, enable dimming and configure brownout strategies.
+Visit the [Concepts](concepts.md) page to understand what brownout strategies you can use.
+Then, visit the [Configuration](configuration.md) page to learn how to enable logging, enable dimming and configure brownout strategies.

 ## Uninstallation